Srocers/Srocers/README.md

 In order to execute these commands, I discovered, we must first install certain packages in order to execute them in the windows command prompt.
 I also had the opportunity to execute them in the terminal on a Linux machine.
 Finally, I report on the scanning activity as a whole, including the challenges I encountered and how I overcame them.

 # WEEK 3-4
-During weeks 3 and 4, I focused my study on the Cyber Kill Chain.
-I did some study on the seven phases that make up this concept
+During weeks 3 and 4, ı try to understand Cyber Kill Chain.

 * What is The Cyber Kill Chain?

 The cyber death chain is a paradigm that outlines the processes an attacker takes during a cyber assault, from early surveillance to achieving their objectives.
 It includes reconnaissance, weaponization, delivery, exploitation, installation, command and control, and activities on targets.
 Understanding the cyber death chain may aid in the development of tactics for detecting and preventing assaults at different levels...

 * Worst-case scenario cyberattack: